 In an increasingly high-tech world, the harmonica seems relatively untouched by technology.
-Certainly, the humble Marine Band is pretty much the same now as it was when it was introduced more than a century ago.
+The venerable Hohner Marine Band is pretty much the same now as it was when it was introduced more than a century ago.
 However, as we already have electric guitars, drum machines, electronic keyboards, wind-controlled synthesisers, etc., it is not surprising that there have been many attempts at producing an electronic harmonica.
 What is surprising, is that few of the attempts so far have resulted in an instrument that has been a commercial success.
 The most well-known electronic harmonica-type instrument is the Millioniser.
-Invented by Walter Miller, this device has been used by a few players such as Eddie Gordon and Dutch jazz maestro Wim Dijkgraaf.
-The inventor has always been quick to point out that the Millioniser is NOT a harmonica - it is a device that allows a harmonica player to use their existing technique to control a synthesiser.
+Invented by the late Walter Miller, this device has been used by a few players such as Eddie Gordon and Dutch jazz maestro Wim Dijkgraaf.
+The inventor was always quick to point out that the Millioniser is NOT a harmonica - it is a device that allows a harmonica player to use their existing technique to control a synthesiser.
 Rather than having a series of holes into which the player blows, there is a mouthpiece with a single hole in it.
 This mouthpiece slides back and forth along the front of the device and its position determines which notes you get when you blow and draw.
 The note layout can be changed to suit the player's preference and there are a set of buttons covering not only the usual semitone raise in pitch, but also various other degrees of pitch shifting, both up and down and a variety of tonal changes.
 Recent improvements and a dramatic reduction in price may help to make it more popular.
 You can read more about the Millioniser here and here.

 Around the same time, various professional players were experimenting with one-off electronic instruments for their own use.
 Leo Diamond used a couple of specially-constructed electronic harmonicas for his album "Exciting Sounds From Romantic Places".
 British player Ronald Chesney featured what he called his "talking harmonica" on the BBC Radio show "Educating Archie".
 In about 1960, he recorded an E.P. record using this instrument, called "Johnny's Talking Harmonica", a sort of "Sparky's Magic Piano" novelty record for kids, that featured the harmonica playing such tunes as "Three Blind Mice" and actually speaking the words.
 Strictly speaking, this wasn't an electric harmonica as such, but a normal harmonica that was electrically amplified with the output sent via a tube to someone's mouth.
 As Chesney played the harmonica, the other person shaped the tone with his mouth in front of a microphone, making it sound like the harmonica was talking.
 Similar devices became popular for electric guitars and keyboards during the 1970s, featured on such hits as Joe Walsh's "Rocky Mountain Way" and Peter Frampton's "Show Me The Way".

 In the seventies, various instruments were designed that used ordinary reeds in conjunction with electronics, as well as some purely electronic instruments.
 At the top of this page is a scan of a magazine picture of someone playing one of Hohner's designs from the late seventies - it looks like he is blowing into a sandwich toaster!
 Sadly, although not surprisingly, this never seems to have made it beyond Hohner's R&D department.
 The first commercially produced electric harmonica seems to have been the Elemonica 101, manufactured by the Japanese company Hoshiden Inc. in the mid 1970s.
-It was based around a 21-reed diatonic, essentially like the typical Asian-style tremolo, but using single instead of paired reeds.
+It was based around a 21-reed diatonic, essentially like the typical Asian-style tremolo, but using single reeds instead of paired reeds.
 It had a built-in pick-up system that allowed it to be connected directly to an amplifier without the need for a microphone.

-The eighties brought us MIDI (Musical Instrument Digital Interface) - whilst never quite the ultimate universal electronic musical language that it was claimed to be, it made the Millioniser an even more exciting instrument than it originally was (the first Millionisers lacked a MIDI output), enabling players to use their chromatic harmonica skills to control any sound that modern synthesisers and samplers are capable of producing.
+The eighties brought us MIDI (Musical Instrument Digital Interface) - whilst never quite the ultimate universal electronic musical language that it was claimed to be, it made the Millioniser a more exciting instrument than it originally was (the first Millionisers lacked a MIDI output), enabling players to use their chromatic harmonica skills to control any sound that modern synthesisers and samplers are capable of producing.

 The patent also mentions transducers to sense the pressure of lips and fingers, which could then be assigned to control bends or tonal colourations.
 It also includes a built in microphone to pick up the performer's vocal sounds, as well as a typical thumb wheel controller and an assortment of on-board switches.
 The patent is owned by Yamaha who also own a number of other patents for harmonicas and harmonica-related items, but they don't exactly seem to be flooding the market with these things.
 Sadly, the same also goes for the various other Chinese and Japanese patents for electronic harmonicas, including those owned by the pioneers of electronic keyboards for the masses, Casio.

 |Return to Fairly Frequently Asked Questions||Return to Main Index|